Microbiological Food

 Industry Application:

-Lactic Acid Bacteria
+Lactic Acid Bacteria enumeration for microbiological food hygiene testing

 Anaerobic Spoilage Detection

-Lactic Acid Bacteria
+Lactic Acid Bacteria (LAB)

-• AOAC 990.12 (Modified)
+• AOAC 990.12 (modified aerobic count)

-• MRS Broth Enrichment
+• MRS Broth enrichment

 Industry Application:

-Industries Using Our Microbiological Testing
+Industries Using Our Microbiological Food Hygiene Testing

 Bakery

-Bakery product microbiological testing for mold and shelf-life extension.
+Yeast & mold control and shelf-life extension.

 Dairy

-Meat
+Meat & Poultry

-Meat pathogen testing services for raw and processed goods.
+APC and E. coli for raw and processed goods.

 Produce